Best Mobile Frameworks (2026)

 TL;DR

 React Native (Expo) for web developers; Flutter for native-feel performance; Capacitor for web-to-mobile.
 React Native + Expo (~3M weekly downloads) gives web developers the fastest path to mobile with a massive npm ecosystem.
-Flutter (~8M downloads) from Google uses Dart and its own rendering engine — pixel-perfect UI across all platforms.
-Capacitor (~900K downloads) wraps a web app in a native shell — best for Progressive Web Apps going native.
+Flutter (~8M downloads on pub.dev) from Google uses Dart and its own rendering engine — pixel-perfect UI across all platforms.
+Capacitor (~900K downloads) wraps a web app in a native shell — best for Progressive Web Apps going native, or teams that want to share one codebase across web and mobile.

 Key Takeaways

-• Capacitor: ~900K downloads — web app → native, same codebase as your PWA
+- Capacitor: ~900K downloads — web app to native, one codebase for web + iOS + Android

-• React Native New Architecture — JSI + Fabric renderer, near-native performance in 2026
+- React Native New Architecture — JSI + Fabric renderer delivers near-native performance in 2026

-• Expo Router — file-based routing for web + mobile unified
+- Expo Router — file-based routing for web and mobile with a unified codebase

-import { View, Text, StyleSheet, Pressable, FlatList } from 'react-native';
+import { View, Text, StyleSheet, Pressable, FlatList, ActivityIndicator } from 'react-native';

 import { useRouter } from 'expo-router';